infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Locally created network "alice/cluster".
 ```

+The folowwing overlay types are currently available:

+- kalimero: Simple test overlay supporting only one node.
+- stonehenge: Overlay supporting multiple storage nodes in a static configuration: the
+list of peers must never change or be reordered once set.
+- kelips: Overlay with support for node churn.
+The _k_ argument specifies the
+number of groups to use, each group being responsible for _1/kth_ of the files.
+See the reference paper _"Kelips: Building an Efficient and Stable P2P DHT through Increased Memory and Background Overhead"_
+for more informations.

 ### Publish a network ###

 You can now publish a network for other users to retrieve it.
 Note that the easiest way is always to append the `--push` option to the network creation command to perform both creation and publications actions at once.